mbencherif/DeepSpeechHB/README.md

 # Deepspeech ASR on EC2 Gaudi Processors
 AWS Habana
 Deep Learning Challenge

+This work has been inspired from : https://github.com/jiwidi/DeepSpeech-pytorch.git Many changes have been done and files added, to fit with EC2-Habana Gaudi processors.

 ## Description
 This is a first implementation on how to implement pytorch deepspeech ASR on EC2 DL1 instanes : Gaudi Processor Based instance